EricPonvelle/ownCloudQuickStart/GUIDE.md

 ![iOSLogin](img/ioslogin.png)

 Once the user account is added and logged in, you are ready to use the ownCloud iOS app.
-For more information on gaining access to the ownCloud server with the iOS app, see the [**Managing User Accounts**](https://doc.owncloud.com/ios-app/ios_accounts.html) topic in the Mobile App for Android document.
+For more information on gaining access to the ownCloud server with the iOS app, see the [**Managing User Accounts**](https://doc.owncloud.com/ios-app/ios_accounts.html) topic in the Mobile App for iOS document.

 ## User Task: Basic User Actions
 When using the ownCloud Web interface, users willl see the Files page.
 This is where the user may upload new files, remove files, and share any files from the respository.
 Users may also make changes based on how their permissions are set by the administrator.